Function-Correcting Codes for Insertion-Deletion Channel: Preliminaries

 \section{Preliminaries}

-In this section, we review the basic concepts and definitions that will be used throughout the paper.
+In this section, we review the basic concepts and definitions used throughout the paper.
 We begin with a brief discussion of insertion, deletion, and insdel codes, which are designed to enable reliable communication over channels that produce synchronization errors.
 We then introduce the fundamental notions associated with irregular-distance codes, a class of codes characterized by non-uniform or structure-dependent distance measures.
-Throughout the paper, we focus on binary insdel codes, where the alphabet is $\mathbb{F}_2 = \{0,1\}$.
+Throughout the paper, we focus on codes over the alphabet $\mathbb{F}_2 = \{0,1\}$.